ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 * to execute something simultaneously in multiple shells (i.e. on multiple VMs)

 This subchapter is intented for people that have never worked with `tmux` (or very little).
-If you're not one of these people, feel free to skip it.
+If you're not one of these people, feel free to skip it and go straight to [launching the cluster](#launching-a-cluster-of-vms-in-tmux).

 #### Basic `tmux` controls